NeuroPlus combines three distinct attention training protocols into one amazing product.

 Concentration exercises help strengthen attention skills

-Practice keeping relaxed and calm with biofeedback training
+Practice keeping calm and relaxed with biofeedback training

 Fight impulsive urges with adaptive cognitive training exercises

-NeuroPlus utilizes innovative technology to help practice focus and concentration skills.
-You or your child wears a wireless headset that measures brainwaves while playing a training game that challenges you to focus.
-For example, you might need to concentrate really hard to race a dragon or power an energy shield.
-In doing so, you will actually practice the act of paying attention!
+NeuroPlus utilizes innovative neurofeedback technology to help you practice focus and concentration.
+You'll wear a wireless headset that measures your brainwaves while playing a training game that challenges you to focus.
+For example, you might need to concentrate really hard to race a dragon or fly a hoverbike.
+In doing so, you will practice the act of paying attention.

-Research into neuroplasticity shows such training can make your brain better
+Research into neuroplasticity shows that such training can actually make your brain better

-at paying attention over time--just like exercising a muscle!
+at paying attention over time--just like strengthening a muscle!

 Workouts are better when they're fun, and the same goes for training the brain.
-That's why we created training games that are actually fun to play.
-You will use your brain-power to "pilot" flying dragons in Axon and fly a hoverbike through treasure-filled tunnels in Conduit.
+That's why we created training games that are actually fun to play!
+You'll use your brain-power to "pilot" flying dragons in Axon and fly a hoverbike through treasure-filled tunnels in Conduit.
 The better you perform, the further you'll advance through hundreds of levels of intriguing gameplay.
 Best of all, we release new games every 6 months, available at no additional cost to you.

-You'll need an iPhone, iPad or Android device (larger, newer devices recommended) and a Muse headband.
+You'll need an iPhone, iPad or Android device (larger, newer devices recommended) and a NeuroPlus headset.
 If you don't have a headband, you can add one to your order at checkout.
 Simply sign up here, and we'll send you everything you need to get started.